 Manuel began his career at 14, working initially as Brillante Jr. In 2007, he was hired by CMLL and performed as La Sombra, winning the 2007 Torneo Gran Alternativa and the 2011 Universal Championship.
 He also performed at New Japan Pro-Wrestling and was one of the founders of the mexican Power Stable Los Ingobernables, from which a more popular Japanese branch later flourished.
 His stint in CMLL came to an end after he lost his mask in a Lucha de Apuestas against Atlantis.

 Among his accolades, as La Sombra, he's 1x NWA World Welterweight Champion, 2x NWA World Historic Welterweight Champion, 1x CMLL World Tag Team Champion (w/Volador Jr.), 1x CMLL World Trios Champion (2/La Máscara and Máscara Dorada), 1x IWGP Intercontinental Champion and 1x NWA World Historic Middleweight Champion.
-As Andrade "Cien" Almas, he's 1x WWE NXT Champion.
+As Andrade "Cien" Almas, he's 1x WWE NXT Champion and 1x United States Champion.
 He also never missed the PWI 500 ever since entering in 2007, his best rankings being 2010 (91), 2013 (52) and 2018 (13).